Home · Property Management · Renting Out a New Build

 06

-Get a building inspection at practical completion
+Get a building inspection at practical completion.

 07

-Understand the defects liability period
+Understand the defects liability period.

 This is general information about WA building consumer protection.
-For advice specific to your contract or situation, contact Building and Energy at the Department of Energy, Mines, Industry Regulation and Safety, or seek independent legal advice.
+For advice specific to your contract or situation, contact Building and Energy at the Department of Energy, Mines, Industry Regulation and Safety, or get independent legal advice.

 WA defect protection at a glance

-Most landlords get one building inspection at the end.
-We are talking about something different.
-An in-construction support partner is a registered, independent building inspector who attends your build site at key stages, reviews the work, documents it with photos, raises issues directly with your builder, and signs off before you make the next progress payment.
+If you take one piece of advice from this whole guide, take this one.
+Hire a building inspector who reviews your home at every stage of construction, not just at the end.
+Most landlords get one inspection, right at the end.
+We're talking about something different.
+An in-construction support partner is a registered, independent building inspector who turns up at your build site at each key stage, reviews the work, photographs it, raises any issues directly with your builder, and signs off before you make the next progress payment.

 Inspections happen at each of these stages